 There are over a thousand known species of

-Dendrobium (pronounced den-dro-bee-urn), and
+Dendrobium (pronounced den-dro-bee-urn), the

 still more are being discovered in the highlands